10 Relationship Habits That Increase the Chances of Divorce

 Certain behaviors can threaten the security of your marriage.
 Recognizing these behaviors and taking steps to address them is key to increasing the happiness and security you feel in your relationship.

-Gottman’s Four Horsemen of the Apocalypse (criticism, defensiveness, contempt, and stonewalling) are red flags for marital disharmony, but there are many more behavioral habits that can put your relationship at risk.
+Gottman’s Four Horsemen of the Apocalypse (criticism, defensiveness, contempt, and stonewalling) are red flags for marital disharmony.
+Still, there are many more behavioral habits that can put your relationship at risk.

 Perform an inventory of the behaviors you both exhibit and observe in your marriage to make sure both you and your partner support each other and act with respect, love, and kindness.